Charles-Étienne Gudin de La Sablonnière: Polish campaign and War of the Fifth Coalition

 Recalled to the army shortly afterwards, Gudin's division and that of Morand were temporarily placed under the command of Marshal Lannes and participated in the Battle of Abensberg.
 On 22 April, while Davout faced Archduke Charles at the Battle of Eckmühl, Napoleon, arriving from the south, deployed the Morand and Gudin divisions with the mission of turning the Austrian left wing.
 After crossing a river, Gudin's 3rd division pushed back an Austrian brigade and occupied the village of Rogging; a battalion of the 12th Line of Gudin's division also contributed to the capture of Eckmühl.
 Following this victory, the III Corps pursued the retreating Austrians until Ratisbon and, once its fortress had been taken, gathered around Vienna.
 On 1 June 1809, the Gudin division was composed of 10,588-men divided into three brigades under the command of generals Leclerc des Essarts, Boyer de Rébeval and Duppelin.
 On 30 June, Gudin's division seized an Austrian bridgehead on the Danube in front of Pressburg, inflicting 1,800 losses on the enemy.

 At the Battle of Wagram a week later, with an initial attack on the evening of 5 July against the village of Markgrafneusiedl by Davout's corps having failed, Napoleon ordered a second attempt the following day.
-That day, however, in the morning, Rosenberg's Austrian corps striked first at the French lines.
+That day, however, in the morning, Rosenberg's Austrian corps struck first at the French lines.
 Expelling the Puthod division from the village of Grosshofen, the Austrians continued their advance on Glinzendorf but were halted by fire from the Gudin and Friant divisions supported by the cavalry.
 The attackers fell back in disorder on Grosshofen, from where they were finally expelled, forcing Rosenberg to retreat to his starting lines.
 At 10 a.m., Davout launched his offensive in turn.
 While Morand and Friant bypassed the position of Markgrafnieusedl, Gudin's division, together with Puthod's, crossed the Russbach stream and attacked the village head-on.
 Despite fierce Austrian resistance, Gudin, who had personally placed himself at the head of the 85th Line, seized the Nieusedl plateau around noon and joined the rest of the III Corps.
 The arrival of the Hohenzollern corps, which had come to support Rosenberg against the right of Gudin's division, temporarily put the 85th Line in a difficult position until the Austrian reinforcements were finally defeated.
 Gudin suffered four gunshot wounds during the Battle of Wagram.
 A month later, on 14 August 1809, he was made a Grand Eagle of the Legion of Honour.